dcos-labs/dcos-openvpn/README.md

 --------------
 1. Get defined host ports working in the marathon.json - works in the Universe marathon template
 1. The patch for zk-shell https://github.com/rgs1/zk_shell/pull/82 as managed in run.bash around line 100 needs removing when zk-shell is fixed
-1. Examples for removing the znode
+1. Examples for removing the full znode
 1. Update the /status endpoint for ovpn_status output and tie into a healthcheck
 1. run.sh usage and tidying
 1. Update for DC/OS 1.10 and file based secrets